Finding a DUI Attorney Rock Hill SC for My Criminal Defense

 More minor misdemeanor charges (shoplifting, unlawful concealment, and theft offenses) are far more common than serious misdemeanor (assault, assault and battery, threats, and assaults inflicting serious bodily harm) and felony charges like robbery, murder, and manslaughter.

-Mr. Landreth is available for consultation by appointment at our York County law office.
-Mr. Landreth handles a wide range of criminal cases including manslaughter, felony death, murder, rape, felony assault, sexual assault, rape, sex offenses, employee crimes of larceny and embezzlement, defending sexting charges, and domestic violence allegations.
+Mr. Beddow is available for consultation by appointment at our York County law office.
+Mr. Beddow handles a wide range of criminal cases including manslaughter, felony death, murder, rape, felony assault, sexual assault, rape, sex offenses, employee crimes of larceny and embezzlement, defending sexting charges, and domestic violence allegations.

 Lawyers in Rock Hill SC will have a wide range of legal fees, depending on the nature of their law practice and the type of criminal charges.
 Lawyers who rarely go to court, file suppression motions, argue case law, or go to trial sometimes advertise themselves as cheap DUI lawyers.
 Criminal defense attorneys who fight and who seek to avoid a drunk driving conviction will often charge more.